Aliases for CHTOP Gene

 GeneCards Summary for CHTOP Gene

 CHTOP (Chromatin Target Of PRMT1) is a Protein Coding gene.
-Among its related pathways are Transport of Mature Transcript to Cytoplasm and RNA Polymerase II Transcription Termination.
+Among its related pathways are Formation of HIV elongation complex in the absence of HIV Tat and RNA Polymerase II Transcription Termination.
 GO annotations related to this gene include poly(A) RNA binding.

 UniProtKB/Swiss-Prot for CHTOP Gene